What happens when I get a DUI in Connecticut?

 Your Connecticut driver’s license or privilege to drive in Connecticut will be suspended as stated in the suspension notice.

 What happens when I schedule the DMV hearing?

 You will receive written notification of the date and time to be present for your DMV hearing.
 This is called the Administrative Per Se hearing.
 On that date and time, you will meet with a DMV hearing officer.
 These hearing officers are attorneys engaged in private practice, who represent the Commissioner of Motor Vehicles.
 They are highly skilled in this area of the law.
-You will put on your case at this administrative hearing, in an attempt, to have your license restored.
+You will defend your case at this administrative hearing in an attempt to have your license restored.